Alice Blue Home

 Relative Strength Vs Relative Strength Index

-The primary distinction between Relative Strength and the Relative Strength Index (RSI) is that Relative Strength compares the performance of one asset to another, while the RSI evaluates the momentum of price changes within a single asset.
+The main difference between Relative Strength (RS) and Relative Strength Index (RSI) lies in their purpose.
+RS compares the performance of one asset against another, while RSI is a momentum oscillator evaluating an asset’s overbought or oversold conditions based on price changes.

 What Is Relative Strength?